mark3982/Py3SocketsIODemo/README.md

-synchronous/blocking
-threaded/multi-process
-asynchronous by polling
-asynchronous by callback
-asynchronous by event
-client and server buffer issues

-In this setup the client will be sending work packets in which the server will perform an operation on and then send back the finished packet.
+In this set up the client will be sending work packets in which the server will perform an operation on and then send back the finished packet.
 In a real world situation the client might do additional work such as storing the finished packet but in our examples they will simply be printed to the screen and discarded.

-You should never call _send_ directory on the socket.
+You should never call _send_ directly on the socket.
 You should always use the SocketBase methods to send data since it will transform it into the correct format.
 Also, the latency and throughput simulation will be subverted if you call send directly on a socket.
 We use the latency and throughput limit to simulate slow links and show how an asynchronous client can improve performance when latency is an issue and not the CPU.

+_See SocketBase.py for additional information about the methods._

 BLOCKING CLIENT AND BLOCKING SERVER

 	python3 scss.py

 THREADED CLIENT AND BLOCKING SERVER

 	python3 tcss.py

 	This uses a thread for each request.
 This could be a useful situation